6 Types of Treatment for Psoriasis: What’s Best for You? | MyPsoriasisTeam

 Is There a Cure for Psoriasis?

-Despite encouraging research, there is at present no cure for psoriasis.
-The good news is that while psoriasis is not yet curable, it is treatable.
-More recently developed medications can even lead to completely clear skin for some people.
+Despite encouraging research, at present there’s no cure for psoriasis.
+The good news is that psoriasis is treatable, and recently developed medications may even lead to completely clear skin for some people.
 Talk to your doctor about the best treatment plan for you.

 Meet Your Team

 Which psoriasis treatments have been helpful for you?
-Share your experience in the comments below, or start a conversation by posting on MyPsoriasisTeam.
+Share your experience in the comments below, or start a conversation by posting on your Activities page.

 Kelly Crumrin is a senior editor at MyHealthTeam and leads the creation of content that educates and empowers people with chronic illnesses.
 Learn more about her here.